Frankfurt is not exactly a major tourist destination.

-However, this city is a great base for anyone wanting to explore the beautiful state of Hesse.
+However, this city is a great base for anyone wanting to explore the beautiful state of Hesse or travel along Germany’s Romantic road.
 There are plenty of beautiful places near Frankfurt, including charming old towns and medieval castles.

 1. The stunning castle of Burg Eltz

 The medieval castle of Burg Eltz looks like it’s been plucked out of a fairy tale.
 Nestled among the sprawling green hills, the castle dates back to the early 12th century and is privately owned by a branch of the same family that built it.

 2. The old town of Limburg

 Situated on the banks of the Lahn River, the old town of Limburg is one of the best-preserved historic sites in western Germany.